- 7.67 metre(s)

 The longest snake - ever (captivity) is Medusa, a reticulated python (python reticulatus), and is owned by Full Moon Productions Inc. in Kansas City, Missouri, USA.
-When measured on 12 October 2011, she was found to be 7.67 m (25 ft 2 in) long.
+When measured on 12 October 2011, she was found to be 7.67 meters (25 ft 2 in) long.
 Medusa also holds the current 'Longest Snake - Living (captivity)' title.

 In Kansas City, Missouri, USA, those who look directly at Medusa may not do that – but they certainly come to a stone cold stop.